ZMinghuiZ/KFCV50/README.md

 ## Contributing

-This project was developed for TikTok TechJam 2025.
+This project was developed for TikTok TechJam 2025 as a comprehensive solution for visualizing and analyzing TikTok's open-source Knit Dependency Injection Framework.
+The tool is designed to work with any project that uses Knit, providing developers with the visibility and insights needed to build better, more maintainable applications.

 Contributions should follow the established patterns and maintain the high-quality standards set for enterprise-level dependency visualization tools.
+We welcome improvements that enhance the tool's ability to help developers understand and optimize their Knit-based projects.

 ## License